Mrs. Hartsock's 3rd Grade Class

 4th graders learning about Hanukkah by listening to a story about Hanukkah, making Dreidels, playing the Dreidel game, practicing multiplication facts and making potato Latkes.

-Mrs. Rediger's class had a visit from Pam and made bird feeders with lard, bread and seed.
+A kindergarten class made bird feeders with lard, bread and seed.

 Mrs. Hartsock's class was delighted to have high school students join them for science, last week.
 Mr. Cavanaugh's class wanted to do some service learning, so volunteered to help out at MP West.
 It was great to have these students help us complete our investigations in small groups.

 Great art work hanging in MP-West hallways.
 Here are two samples from Mrs. Bender's classroom.